 UC3 is a creative partnership bringing together the expertise and resources of the CDL, the ten UC campuses, and the broader international curation community.
 We foster collaborative analysis, projects, and solutions to ensure the long-term viability and usability of curated digital content.
-Examples of tools and services include Merritt, EZID, the Web Archiving Service (WAS), and Data Management Plan Tool (DMPTool).
+Examples of tools and services include Merritt, EZID, Dryad, and Data Management Plan Tool (DMPTool).

 Harnessing the collective energy and innovation of its partners, UC3 provides solutions that are out of the reach of any individual partner.
 UC3 works through this partnership to